Devansh-awat/greenbotics/README.md

 ## Our Camera

 For image detection, we are using the Raspberry Pi Camera Module 3.
 Apart from its ease of integration with the raspberry pi reducing a major complexity for us, the Camera module 3 has autofocus, wide-angle and low-light performance, all of which are very useful in a competition setting.
+The Camera Module 3 is a CMOS Camera

 <table>
   <tr>